 Even renewable resources should be used more responsibly than may have been the case in the past.
-Arguing the solar generated electricity is somehow sustainable and free is no license for the poor or wasteful use thereof.
+Arguing that solar generated electricity is somehow sustainable and therefore "free" or "carbon neutral" should be no license for the poor or wasteful use thereof.